Saint-Imier

-Saint-Imier (/fr/) is a municipality in the Jura bernois administrative district in the canton of Bern in Switzerland.
+Saint-Imier (/fr/; Frainc-Comtou: Sainte-Mie) is a municipality in the Jura bernois administrative district in the canton of Bern in Switzerland.
 It is located in the French-speaking Bernese Jura (Jura Bernois).

+It is notable for having hosted the Saint-Imier Congress, widely regarded as the birth of the anarchist movement.
+The town has held a special significance for anarchists ever since, serving as the site for numerous commemorations and international gatherings, such as Anarchy 2023.
 The Observatoire Astronomique de Mont-Soleil is located above the village.